Azure/reliable-web-app-pattern-dotnet/README.md

 ## Architecture

-Relecloud aligned to a hub and spoke network topology in the prod deployment architecture to centralize common resources.
+Relecloud aligned to a hub and spoke network topology in the production deployment architecture to centralize common resources.
 This network topology provided cost savings, enhanced security, and facilitated network integration (platform and hybrid):

 ![architecture diagram](./assets/icons/reliable-web-app-dotnet-1.1.svg)

+This diagram describes the production deployment which is described in the [prod-deployment.md](./prod-deployment.md) file.
+The following steps below are for a [development deployment](./assets/images/) which is a simplified version.

 -	Cost efficiency: The hub acts as a central point for shared resources, promoting cost-effective resource reuse.
 For instance, Azure Bastion is a shared service in the hub, providing secure and cost-effective remote access without the need for separate deployments for each application.
 -	Traffic control and security: Network traffic is managed and secured using Network Security Groups and Route tables in each subnet, creating secure boundaries for Azure resources.
 Private endpoints add an extra layer of security, and a Jump Host allows for deployment within these boundaries, maintaining local IP access to resources.